-- Staff and customers must adhere to physical distancing protocols. - o Physical distancing notification must be prominently posted and viewable to the public. - Change layouts to ensure that all parties remain at least six feet (6 ft.) apart. - Ask customers to wait in their cars or away from the establishment while waiting to pick up food or when waiting to be seated. - Discourage crowded waiting areas by using a phone app, text technology, or signs to alert patrons when their table is ready.
-Avoid using "buzzers" or other shared objects. - Provide physical guides, such as tape on floors or sidewalks and signage, to ensure that individuals remain at least six feet (6 ft.) apart. - Install physical barriers, such as sneeze guards and partitions, particularly in areas where it is difficult for individuals to remain at least six feet (6 ft.) apart, e.g. restaurant kitchens, cash registers, host stands, or food pickup areas.
+- Staff and customers must adhere to physical distancing protocols. - Physical distancing notification must be prominently posted and viewable to the public. - Change layouts to ensure that all parties remain at least six feet (6 ft.) apart. - Ask customers to wait in their cars or away from the establishment while waiting to pick up food or when waiting to be seated. - Discourage crowded waiting areas by using a phone app, text technology, or signs to alert patrons when their table is ready. - Provide physical guides, such as tape on floors or sidewalks and signage, to ensure that individuals remain at least six feet (6 ft.) apart. - Install physical barriers, such as sneeze guards and partitions, particularly in areas where it is difficult for individuals to remain at least six feet (6 ft.) apart, e.g. restaurant kitchens, cash registers, host stands, or food pickup areas.